Aptitude Test Day 3: Ghanaians Share Key Measures for Smooth and Stress-Free Completion

 • These insights have sparked widespread online reactions as Category B and C applicants prepare for their upcoming tests in the coming days

-As Day 3 of the security services aptitude tests ends, security service applicants who have already taken the aptitude test have drawn massive online attention by sharing crucial advice for those still waiting to write.
+As Day 3 of the security services aptitude tests ends, applicants who have already tackled the assessment have drawn massive online attention by sharing crucial advice for those still waiting to take the exam.

 security services aptitude test, common mistakes disqualification, applicant guidance tips, Category B C applicants, online test preparation, facial recognition issues, test anxiety management, technical readiness strategies